rust-lang/rust/text/0000-release-channels.md

 # Motivation

-We soon intend to [provide stable releases][1] of Rust that offer forward compatibility with future releases.
+We soon intend to [provide stable releases][1] of Rust that offer backwards compatibility with previous stable releases.
 Still, we expect to continue developing new features at a rapid pace for some time to come.
 We need to be able to provide these features to users for testing as they are developed while also proving strong stability guarantees to users.

 [1]: http://blog.rust-lang.org/2014/10/30/Stability.html